Disease Guide ·Skin Conditions ·2026

 3Is ringworm in cats contagious to humans?

-Yes — ringworm is a zoonotic fungal infection that can spread from cats to humans and other pets.
-It causes circular patches of hair loss in cats and ring-shaped rashes in humans.
-Kittens and immunocompromised cats are most likely to carry it.
-Treatment takes 4-6 weeks of antifungal medication.
-Environmental decontamination is also necessary — ringworm spores can survive on surfaces for months.
+Yes - zoonotic fungal infection spreading easily from cats to humans and other pets.
+Causes circular hair loss in cats, ring-shaped rashes in humans.
+Kittens and immunocompromised cats highest risk.
+Treatment: 4-6 weeks.
+Environmental decontamination required.

 4What is miliary dermatitis in cats?